oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q16: C2 Domain Identification

-**Question:** The malware needs to communicate with the attacker.
-Sysmon EventCode 22 captures every DNS query a process makes.
-The domain will look designed to blend in with legitimate cloud traffic.

-**Answer:** `cdn.cloud-endpoint.net`
+I analyzed DNS query activity across the environment and identified a suspicious domain used for command-and-control communications.
+The domain observed was cdn.cloud-endpoint.net.

 **Query Used:**
 ```kusto